UAt23/Datagrid/README.md

 # Datagrid Angular App

 This project is an Angular application that leverages the DevExtreme library to create powerful data grids.
+The steps I took while developing the application can be find inside Steps.md file inside the project files.

 ## Table of Contents